June 2022 / INVESTMENT INSIGHTS

 China’s Equity Cycle Is Turning as Regulatory Concerns Abate

-China suffered credit and regulatory tightening across several sectors last year.
-A string of regulations introduced in pursuit of common prosperity goals cast skepticism about prospective return on invested capital (ROIC), reinvestment rates, and total addressable markets, prompting a protracted sell‑off in many of the market favorites.
+China suffered an onslaught of credit and regulatory tightening across several sectors last year.
+A string of regulations introduced in pursuit of common prosperity goals cast skepticism about prospective return on invested capital (ROICs), reinvestment rates, and total addressable markets, prompting a protracted sell‑off in many of the market favorites.
 Internet platforms, health care, and real estate stocks sold off sharply as a result.
 We are of the view that these sectors have likely passed the peak of the regulatory cycle, and we see policy prescription moving away from new regulations toward ones that should be more supportive of growth.

 We have already started to see a more positive tone on the regulatory front, but the market remains muted due to a combination of previous concerns and negative headlines in a market that is currently very fragile.
 Some Chinese stocks are trading at one to two standard deviations below their Western peers.
 History suggests that these types of dislocations tend to provide longer‑term opportunities.